Tyrone-Liu/ExperimentalApp/README.md

 ## Requirements
-These requirements can be checked using another application [Camera Characteristics](https://github.com/Tyrone-Liu/CameraCharacteristics).
+These requirements can be checked using another app [Camera Characteristics](https://github.com/Tyrone-Liu/CameraCharacteristics).
 - Mandatory
     - Android API Level `>=` `26` (`>=` `28` will enable more feature)
     - Device has `android.hardware.camera2` support